wp-plugins/advanced-recent-posts/readme.txt

 6. This is result of shortcode on the website

 == Changelog ==

+## 0.6.13
+* Added embedded video support.
+Now embedded video can be displayed instead of Featured Image in Responsive Grid Layout
+* Fixed bug with styles and scripts in Widgets Management
+* Fixed issue with disappearing the link to another plugin in WordPress Menu

 = 0.6.12 =
 * Added the Post Excerpt settings: now you can show or hide an Excerpt of all Posts in the Responsive Grid, also you can set the Post Excerpt lenght and use or ignore &lt;!-- more --&gt; tag.